ricencode/ricencode.github.io/_posts/OS/B/2014-09-20-OsBISERK1~OsSERK1~OsBAK1.md

 25. __erect__, [Engineering OsBAK1 gene as a molecular tool to improve rice architecture for high yield](http://www.ncbi.nlm.nih.gov/pubmed?term=(Engineering OsBAK1 gene as a molecular tool to improve rice architecture for high yield%5BTitle%5D)),  The expression of OsBAK1 changed important agricultural traits of rice such as plant height, leaf erectness, grain morphologic features, and disease resistance responses, Our results suggested that a new rice variety with erect-leaf and normal reproduction can be generated simply by suppressing the expression level of OsBAK1
 26. __root__, [Expression of SERK family receptor-like protein kinase genes in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=(Expression of SERK family receptor-like protein kinase genes in rice%5BTitle%5D)),  The OsSERK1 promoter showed reporter gene activities in some specific tissues in a germinating seed, leaf and root, but not in a developing embryo
 27. __leaf development__, [A subset of OsSERK genes, including OsBAK1, affects normal growth and leaf development of rice](http://www.ncbi.nlm.nih.gov/pubmed?term=(A subset of OsSERK genes, including OsBAK1, affects normal growth and leaf development of rice%5BTitle%5D)), A subset of OsSERK genes, including OsBAK1, affects normal growth and leaf development of rice
+28. __development__, [OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae](http://www.ncbi.nlm.nih.gov/pubmed?term=(OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae%5BTitle%5D)), OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae
+29. __dwarf__, [OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae](http://www.ncbi.nlm.nih.gov/pubmed?term=(OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae%5BTitle%5D)), Overexpression of OsSerk1 results in a semi-dwarf phenotype whereas silencing of OsSerk1 results in a reduced angle of the lamina joint.
+30. __angle of the lamina joint__, [OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae](http://www.ncbi.nlm.nih.gov/pubmed?term=(OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae%5BTitle%5D)), Overexpression of OsSerk1 results in a semi-dwarf phenotype whereas silencing of OsSerk1 results in a reduced angle of the lamina joint.
+31. __lamina joint__, [OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae](http://www.ncbi.nlm.nih.gov/pubmed?term=(OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae%5BTitle%5D)), Overexpression of OsSerk1 results in a semi-dwarf phenotype whereas silencing of OsSerk1 results in a reduced angle of the lamina joint.

 ## Connection
 1. __OsBISERK1~OsSERK1~OsBAK1__, __OsSERK2__, [Expression of SERK family receptor-like protein kinase genes in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=(Expression of SERK family receptor-like protein kinase genes in rice%5BTitle%5D)),  In this study, we isolated two novel rice genes, OsSERK1 and OsSERK2, belonging to the SERK-family
 2. __COE1__, __OsBISERK1~OsSERK1~OsBAK1__, [COE1, an LRR-RLK responsible for commissural vein pattern formation in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=(COE1, an LRR-RLK responsible for commissural vein pattern formation in rice%5BTitle%5D)),  COE1 encodes a leucine-rich repeat receptor-like kinase, whose amino acid sequence is similar to that of brassinosteroid-insensitive 1-associated receptor kinase 1 (BAK1), and which is localized at the plasma membrane, Because of the sequence similarity of COE1 to BAK1, we also examined the involvement of brassinosteroids in CV formation
+3. __OsBISERK1~OsSERK1~OsBAK1__, __OsSERK2__, [OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae](http://www.ncbi.nlm.nih.gov/pubmed?term=(OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae%5BTitle%5D)), In yeast, OsSERK1 interacts with itself forming homodimers, and also interacts with the kinase domains of OsSERK2 and BRI1, respectively.
+4. __D61~OsBRI1__, __OsBISERK1~OsSERK1~OsBAK1__, [OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae](http://www.ncbi.nlm.nih.gov/pubmed?term=(OsSERK1 regulates rice development but not immunity to Xanthomonas oryzae pv. oryzae or Magnaporthe oryzae%5BTitle%5D)), In yeast, OsSERK1 interacts with itself forming homodimers, and also interacts with the kinase domains of OsSERK2 and BRI1, respectively.

+## Key figures